Bipolar Disorder

 Bipolar II Disorder:

-This type involves experiencing recurrent depressive episodes and hypomanic episode, which are less severe than full-blown mania.
+This type involves experiencing recurrent depressive episodes and hypomanic episodes, which are less severe than full-blown mania.
 Hypomanic episodes last for at least four days.

 Cyclothymic Disorder: